Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/skills-i.md

 The skill name line includes (in addition to the name of the skill) the following information.

+### Key Ability
-**Key Ability:** The abbreviation of the ability whose modifier applies to the skill check. *Exception:* Speak Language has "None" as its key ability because the use of this skill does not require a check.
+The abbreviation of the ability whose modifier applies to the skill check. *Exception:* Speak Language has "None" as its key ability because the use of this skill does not require a check.

+### Trained Only
-**Trained Only:** If this notation is included in the skill name line, you must have at least 1 rank in the skill to use it.
+If this notation is included in the skill name line, you must have at least 1 rank in the skill to use it.
 If it is omitted, the skill can be used untrained (with a rank of 0).
 If any special notes apply to trained or untrained use, they are covered in the Untrained section (see below).

+### Armor Check Penalty
-**Armor Check Penalty:** If this notation is included in the skill name line, an armor check penalty applies (when appropriate) to checks using this skill.
+If this notation is included in the skill name line, an armor check penalty applies (when appropriate) to checks using this skill.
 If this entry is absent, an armor check penalty does not apply.